vytenisu/redux-notification-enhancer/README.md

 **Main features:**

 - **Notification throttling** - if enabled, it makes sure that subscribers are allowed to finish handling state changes before a new notification is triggered.
 By default _Redux_ is notifying all subscribers on every state change.
+Most of the time it does not require a significant effort to introduce throttling with **_RNE_** into an existent project.
 - **Manual notification control** - when used, it allows to mark certain actions as _passive_ - they would update state but avoid notifying subscribers.
+When introducing manual notification control into existent project, it can be done gradually.

+---

 Above optimizations become even more impactful when used together with **_@reduxjs/toolkit_**.
 Its thunk operations always trigger multiple dispatches whenever actions are pending, fulfilled or rejected.
 If _**RNE**_ is not used, these auto-generated actions are causing notifications even if they are not necessary (i.e. thunk action is only dispatching other actions).

 ---

-**Example use case:**
+**WARNING:**

+_**RNE**_ by design brakes default lifecycle of _Redux_ and increases complexity of code.
+Only use in projects where performance is critical and cannot be achieved by other optimization techniques.
+Please see "Common mistakes" section for more details.

+---

+## Example use case

 When using _Redux_ with _**React**_, _React_ performs render on every _Redux_ notification for every single state change.
 If a very complex system is developed and render becomes heavy despite being well written, optimized using memoization and other techniques - it becomes important to reduce amount of renders to achieve much higher browser frame rate.